lesabu/connect-four/README.md

 # Connect Four

-I built this is a game with jQuery.
+I built this game with jQuery.
 It was an assignment of the bootcamp I attended in August 2018.

 ## The Task: